 Some platforms distribute their tokens to those who provide liquidity to a certain pair on the exchange such as Uniswap and Balancer, which you can check out here.

-PancakeSwap, the leading DEX on Binance Smart Chain, also distributes CAKE rewards to liquidity providers who stake their LP tokens in the farm.
+PancakeSwap, the leading DEX on BNB Smart Chain (BSC), also distributes CAKE rewards to liquidity providers who stake their LP tokens in the farm.

 5- Providing liquidity to Mooniswap (1inch Liquidity Protocol)